Moreton railway station (Dorset)

 Moreton railway station serves the villages of Moreton and Crossways in Dorset, England.
 It is operated by South Western Railway and is served by their trains between London Waterloo and Weymouth.
 The station is 130 mi 24 chain down the line from Waterloo.

 History

 The station was opened in June 1847 by the Southampton and Dorchester Railway.
 Moreton is immediately adjacent to an automatic half barrier level crossing.
 Like most similar situations, this used to be a manual crossing controlled by a local signal box.
 This was abolished in the 1960s when signals in the locality were automated.
-The line between Moreton and Dorchester South was singled in the 1980s, which on many occasions causes considerable delays.
+The line between Moreton and Dorchester South was singled in the 1980s, which on many occasions caused considerable delays.
 It is then double track from Moreton eastwards.

 Facilities

 Both platforms have step-free access.
 There is a bus-stop-style shelter on both platforms, as well as dot matrix displays.
 There is a ticket machine and bike racks only on the eastbound platform.
 There is a small car park adjacent to the London-bound platform.